WunmiBeks/SQL-Weekly-GMs/README.md

-# SFMC Scripts Collection
-A collection of Simple AMPscript, SQL, and SSJS snippets for Salesforce Marketing Cloud.

-## Structure
-- **AMPscript/** – Dynamic content and personalization examples.
-- **SQL/** – Queries for audience segmentation and automation.
+# SQL Queries for audience segmentation and automation.
-- **SSJS/** – Server-side JavaScript for automation scripts.
+This repository contains SQL scripts related to various briefs and tasks for the Salesforce Marketing Cloud (SFMC) project.
+Each script is designed to address specific data queries, segmentations, or updates needed within the SFMC environment.